Why is my car insurance so expensive?

 New and young drivers typically pay more for their car insurance than older, more experienced drivers because they’re statistically more likely to make a claim.
 Drivers who are less skilled behind the wheel pose more of a risk in the eyes of insurance providers.

-The cost of your car insurance can go up for a number of reasons if you let it renew automatically, but it’s more likely if you’ve had an accident or received points on your licence, for example.
+However, it’s more likely to go up if you’ve had an accident, made a claim or received points on your licence.
 Economic and market factors, like inflation, can also make a difference.

 Previously, insurance providers were allowed to increase prices on renewal to subsidise cheap introductory rates for new customers.
 But you should no longer be penalised for sticking with the same provider after the practice of ‘price walking’ was banned by the Financial Conduct Authority (FCA) in January 2022.
-Even so, you’re still likely to save money by comparing car insurance quotes.

-How can I reduce my car insurance?
+How can I reduce my car insurance costs?

 Car insurance is an unavoidable expense and you can’t control many of the factors that affect the cost.
 But here’s what you can do to help reduce your premiums: